In France, there is no such thing as a potty mouth, and if there were, every French person would have one.

 Which could translate to, “he/she makes me want to poop.”

 "God, Sandra makes me want to poop.
-She's always talking with her mouth full."
+She's always talking with her mouth full." - Instead of saying, “darn/drat!”

 (zut OR mince!)

-They say, “fait chier!
+They say, “fait chier!”

 Which is slightly different from ça me fait chier, and translates better as “make poop!”